 Why Running Causes So Many Injuries

 When you run, one foot is always off the ground, so each foot strikes the ground with a force equal to three times body weight (at 6-minute-mile pace) and the faster you run, the greater the force of each foot strike.
 Walking is much safer.
 When you walk, you always have one foot on the ground, so the force of a walking foot strike almost never exceeds your body weight.
-To convince yourself, place your hands on the huge quad muscles in the front of your upper leg while you run.
-Each time your leg strikes the ground, you will feel the muscle shake like jelly.

 Understanding How to Train Helps to Prevent Injuries